sushmita212/Stock_Volatility_Predictor/README.md

 $$r_t=ln\left(\frac{P_t}{P_{t-1}}\right)$$.
 <br>
 We use two types of models:
-## 1. General Autoregressive Conditional Heteroskedasticiy (GARCH):
+## 1. General Autoregressive Conditional Heteroskedasticiy (GARCH)
 A statistical model used in time series analysis and volatility forcasting which can handle varying volatility over time.
+A GARCH($p$,$q$) model forecasts the variance ($\sigma^2$) of a time series based on past $p$ return residuals and $q$ variance values.
+The model equation is given by

 ## 2. Long Short-Term Memory (LSTM):